 There is no need for special occasions to tell your partner something sweet.
 It is normal when dating or even between friends to give each other cute nicknames and speak romantic words every day.
 It makes you feel closer and more familiar with the other person.

-The following Spanish love words are essentially for your better half, a very dear and close friend, or family member.
+The following Spanish love words are essential for your better half, a very dear and close friend, or a family member.

 - Cariño (Darling)